bernerus/TetrodeBoards/Testing.md

 #### Configure for G1 switching

 If R107 is a resistor and not a link:
-Connect a link between J102 pin 5 and J103 pin 5 on the G2-control board.
+* Connect a link between J102 pin 5 and J103 pin 5 on the G2-control board.
-Connect a wire between J103 pin 4 and J3 pin 4 on the G2-control board.
+* Connect a wire between J103 pin 4 and J3 pin 4 on the G2-control board.
 (CATHODE)
-Connect a wire between J102 pin 4 on the G2-control and J103 pin 1 (G1 Switch) on the G1-ALC board.
+* Connect a wire between J102 pin 4 on the G2-control and J103 pin 1 (G1 Switch) on the G1-ALC board.

-Apply mains power to the low voltage transformer
+Apply mains power to the low voltage transformer.
+Wait until the LED goes dim.
+It can take severeal minutes.

-Check with an ohmmeter that there is no connection between 102 pin 1 (G1 Switch) on the G!-ALC board and J3 pin 4 on the G2-control board.
-When pushing the PTT switch, the relays should click and the ohmmeter should read near 0 ohms.
+Now check the connections made using an ohmmeter.
+There should be no connection between 102 pin 1 (G1 Switch) on the G1-ALC board and J3 pin 4 on the G2-control board.

+When pushing the PTT switch, the relays should click and the ohmmeter should read nearly 0 ohms.

 Release the button and the connection should disappear.

 Disconnect mains power from the low voltage transformer

-#### Wire up for PTT and Class select
+#### Wire up and Class select

-Connect a PTT button between J1 pin2 (PTT_L) and J3 pin 7 (GNDPWR) On the G2-control board
+Get an SPST switch.
+Set the switch to open.

 Connect a SPST switch between  J107 pin 1 and 4 on the G1-ALC board.
 (CLASS AB1_L).
-Set the switch to open.

 #### Test G1 output voltages